-

 "just the facts" approach in the telling and avoidance of conjecture or

-added melodrama.
+added melodrama. - Written by

 drew_wallner@verizon.net